elevy99927/Jenkins-k8s/Part4-CICD/04-Jenkins/02-manage/README.md

    **Pipeline Plugins:**
    - `blueocean` - Modern Jenkins UI with better pipeline visualization

+   **Pipeline Stage View:**
+   - `Pipeline: Stage View` - Adds the Pipeline step stage to delineate portions of a build.

 3. **Installation Steps:**
    - Check the checkbox next to each plugin name